benleb/sureha/README.md

 ## Upgrade *surepetcarebeta* to *sureha*

-Do a backup of your HA first.
+- Do a backup of your HA first.
 Its probably not needed but a backup is never a bad idea ;)
+- The cleanest way will be to delete the *surepetcarebeta* integration completely and handle *sureha* completely independent.
+It will create the same entity/unique ids as before so your automations and graphs should not be affected.
+- ❗️ The service name changed from `sureha.set_lock_state` to `sureha.set_lock_state`.
+Please change this in your automations and similar.
+Thanks to @xbmcnut for pointing to this.
 The cleanest way will be to delete the *surepetcarebeta* integration completely and handle *sureha* completely independent.
 It will create the same entity/unique ids as before so your automations and graphs should not be affected.

 ## enable the debug logging in `configuration.yaml` if something does not work as expected